pkiraly/europeana-oai-pmh-client/README.md

 Have fun!

-note: This script is part of my [Data Quality Assurance Framework](http://pkiraly.github.io) project.
+note: This script is part of my [Metadata Quality Assurance Framework](http://pkiraly.github.io) project.